shreeparab1890/github_actions/README.md

-# This is an python app
+# This is a simple python app for mathematical operation.